-Since there was a significant amount of work already done on the draft ordinance, the SOD identified which updates or topics the Council agreed with (and did not require further changes) and identified which topics need additional study and review by the Planning Commission.
+Since there was a significant amount of work already done on the draft ordinance, the SOD identified which updates or topics the Council agreed with (and thus did not require further changes) and which topics would need additional study and review by the Planning Commission.
+The first ten topics listed below were deemed acceptable by the Town Council and the Town Council requested Planning Commission review and recommendations on the subsequent nine topics.
+The Planning Commission then reviewed the Hillside Code update at six work sessions (starting on July 11, 2017) and 3 public hearings/meetings.
+On December 19, 2017, the Planning Commission voted 5 to 1, to forward the draft Hillside Code to the Town Council with a recommendation of approval.